websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/troubleshooting-tools-and-resources.md

 ## Environment Logs

 Environment logs are crucial for diagnosing and resolving technical issues in a project.
-You can access and download environment logs via the DXP Cloud console or your OS terminal.
+Users can access and download environment logs via the DXP Cloud console or your OS terminal.

 Application, status, and build logs are provided for each DXP Cloud Service: